alephnode/alephnode/src/pages/08-benfords-law/index.md

 ### Benford's Law: Description, Backstory

-When it comes to pop culture's emanating spotlight, most photons land on the normal distribution when it comes to statistical models.
+When it comes to statistical models, no formula comes close to the popularity and prevalance of the normal distribution.
 This is fair; it uncovers the relationships underlying much of the world around us.
-Patterns in datasets relating to science, economics, and other areas of study are better identified and predicted as a result of this magical formula.
+Patterns in datasets relating to science, economics, and other areas of study are better identified and predicted as a result of this versatile formula.

-About 75 years after the bell curve was published by Carl Friedrich Gauss, another theorist made an intriguing observation: the occurrence of natural numbers in large datasets doesn't follow this pattern.
+About 75 years after the bell curve was published by Carl Friedrich Gauss, another theorist noticed an intriguing pattern: the occurrence of natural numbers in large datasets doesn't follow this formula.

 <div id="img-container">
 <img id="benford-img" src="./images/benford_example.png">
 <div class="src-container"><span class="source">Example distribution following Benford's law</span></div>
 </div>

-- if newcomb found it, why tf is it named Benford?
+In 1881, the Canadian-American mathematician Simon Newcomb observed that the natural numbers appeard in a descending order of commonality (starting at 1) as the first instance of a number.
+This led him to publish ""Note on the Frequency of Use of the Different Digits in Natural Numbers."

+Although Newcomb was the first to observe this pattern, it wasn't until Frank Benford presented a clear formula and several examples in "The Law of Anomalous Numbers" in 1938 that the law took shape.

+Today, Benford's law is used across disciplines to check, among other things, the validity of datasets and the prevention of fraud.

 ### The Project

+Now that we understand a little more about Benford's law, let's find an example of it hiding in a large dataset.

-To get started, create a new notebook from the dashboard and give it a name.
+I'll start by creating a new notebook from the Observable dashboard.

-My example dataset (spoiler alert, I know it meets the law) is the Top 5000 YouTube dataset via <a href="https://www.kaggle.com/mdhrumil/top-5000-youtube-channels-data-from-socialblade" target="_blank">Kaggle</a>.
+I'm going to use the Top 5000 YouTube dataset via <a href="https://www.kaggle.com/mdhrumil/top-5000-youtube-channels-data-from-socialblade" target="_blank">Kaggle</a> for this project.

-Our first order of business is requiring d3, which we'll use to visualize the dataset.
+The first order of business is requiring d3, which I'll use to visualize the dataset.

 ```javascript
 d3 = require('d3@5')